cloudevents/spec/cesql/spec.md

 | Definition                                                 | Semantics                                                                                                                                                                                                                  |
 | ---------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `ABS(x): Integer -> Integer` | Returns the absolute value of `x`.
 If the value of `x` is `-2147483648` (the most negative 32 bit integer value possible), then this returns `2147483647` as well as a math error. |

+#### 3.5.3 Function Errors

+As specified in 3.3, in the event of an error a function MUST still return a valid return value for it's defined return type.
+A CESQL engine MUST guarantee that all built-in functions comply with this.
+For user defined functions, if they return one or more errors and fail to providea valid return value for their return type the CESQL engine MUST return the zero value for the return type of the function, along with a _FunctionEvaluationError_.

 ### 3.6.
 Evaluation of the expression